 My goal was to re-imagine these extraordinary people as modern, everyday humans... because that is exactly what they were, and they remind us of ourselves.
 They show us that we can all be saints just like them.

 In these paintings, I have tried to make a point to prove that fact.
 I have corrected ethnicities to show the Church’s more widespread, though hidden, diversity.
-I have given each a character or personality and a real human expression.
-I have given each a style and a modern twist.
+I have given each a character or personality and a real human expression, and each has a style and a modern twist.

-To further this notion of extraordinary coming from ordinary, I have painted each on a discarded or thrifted piece of wood.
+You may notice that some of these pieces have a noticeable wood texture, cracks, or imperfections.
+To further the notion of extraordinary coming from ordinary, I have painted each on a discarded or thrifted piece of wood.
 Much like the saints, each plaque once forgotten was transformed and is now revered.

 I am a recent graduate of the Columbus College of Art & Design with a degree in Interior Architecture and Design with a focus in exhibit and set design.
 I live in Columbus, Ohio, and take much of my creative inspiration from this city.
 I am a self-taught painter and The Saints are my first fully-realized project.
-With any free time I have between running and creating The Modern Saints and also curating at another job, I also write, travel, research, and create in other mediums.
-I have passions for history, all kinds of food and the eating of food, dancing, Kit-Kat Clocks, cheese, vintage anything, loud music and concerts, plants, and badminton.
+With any free time I have between running and creating The Modern Saints, I also write, travel, research, and create in other mediums.
+I have passions for history, cheese, vintage anything, loud music and concerts, plants, and badminton.
 I am definitely not a morning person.